-The classic look extends to the chevron tile floor feature. which Peterson created as a solution to the awkward 1980s floor plan the couple inherited when they bought the house five years ago.
+The classic look extends to the chevron tile floor feature, which Peterson created as a solution to the awkward 1980s floor plan the couple inherited when they bought the house five years ago.
 Although they gutted the former bath, the size of the room didn't change.
 "Visually, we filled that open area in the middle with a tile 'rug,' and the statement wallpaper was another strategy to draw attention," Peterson says.
-A freestanding soaking tub and the shapely new vanity replaced expanses of oak cabinetry and a built-in tub that once dominated the room.
+A freestanding soaking tub and the new vanity replaced expanses of oak cabinetry and a built-in tub that once dominated the room.

-Although none of the design choices are particularly trendy, Peterson says she and the couple purposely picked pieces with the most personality-wallpaper and lighting-as features that could more easily be refreshed in the future.
+The couple purposely selected fun prints and styles for features that could easily be refreshed in the future.
 "So often what makes the bathroom really special can be colorful tile or a colorful vanity, so we flipped the script on that," Peterson says.
 "You could change nothing but the wallpaper and lighting in here and have a totally different space."

-Resources begin on page 100.
+Resources begin on page 77.